Each Path Has Its Difficulties

 It’s said that divorce is worse than death.
 But grief isn’t meant to be a contest.
-Still we ask: Who suffers more, the widow or the divorcee?
+Still, we ask: Who suffers more, the widow or the divorcee?
 What are the differences?
 How are they similar?
-Life after loss of a spouse is forever changed.
-Whether the result of illness or sudden accident, or maybe an affair or abandonment, you now find yourself “alone.”
+Life after the loss of a spouse is forever changed.
+Whether the result of illness or sudden accident or maybe an affair or abandonment, you now find yourself “alone.”
 Neither path is easy.

 - With death, there is rarely a question regarding custody of the kids.
 The children don’t feel like they are being “divided” like property.
 They are free to remain loyal to both parents.
 Children of divorce feel disloyal when they love the other parent.
 Half their very being no longer seems “acceptable.”

-    - With death, property is not divided.
-In a divorce everything from the pool table to the lamps are up for grabs.
+- With death, the property is not divided.
+In a divorce, everything from the pool table to the lamps is up for grabs.

 - In a divorce, memories are tainted.
 Was it all a lie?
 Death leaves you able to cherish your memories intact.
 That song will, in time, stop triggering feelings of grief and bring nostalgia.
 In the wake of a cheating spouse, the opening bars of “your” song can reduce you to bitter tears indefinitely.
 With a death, recalling places you went and things you did together, will eventually soften and you can recall them with a fondness often lacking in divorce.

 - Divorce carries a stigma.
 When you say, “I’m divorced,” you can almost see the wheels turning.
 “Whose fault was it?”
 But with a death, people think, “How sad!
 What happened?”
 The answer is usually less complicated and met more sympathetically than when the answer has to do with divorce.

 - Death causes financial difficulty.
 Hospital bills, funeral expenses, and loss of income can sometimes be offset by health insurance, life insurance, and assistance from loved ones.
 With a divorce, considerations like loss of income, an additional household, child support, alimony, etc. create serious hardship.